aioz-ai/ai-docs-cms/content/blog/2021-04-23-do-you-know-AI.md

 ### Very simple things have been optimized!

-But when I work at AIOZ, I learned more about AI and realized that what I thought was completely wrong.
-Artificial intelligence is used to create many products, many systems that are helpful in many different fields.
-Our clients can be the people in the financial sector, and they also can be the people in the transportation or the medical industry.
+Artificial intelligence uses algorithms, machine learning systems, and simulates human intelligence to create tools that make your life more straightforward.
+For example, in medicine, by applying artificial intelligence to create a robot that can replace you to go into the quarantine, avoiding human-to-human transmission.

 ![assets/2021-04-23-do-you-know-AI/Untitled-5-2.png](assets/2021-04-23-do-you-know-AI/Untitled-5-2.png)